 So why not give it a go for yourself and see if you reap the same benefits?
 Here are some ideas to help get you started.

 Listen to something calming on those terrible pain days when you need rest.
-Or something uplifting to boost your mood when you’re feeling really crappy.
+Or something uplifting to boost your mood when you’re feeling crappy.

 Put together a chronic pain playlist with all of your favourite songs for those days when you really need a distraction.

 Starting my blog is something I used to distract myself from pain.
 When I started my blog, I had no clue what I was doing or where to start.
-Doing research, writing blog posts along with everything else was a major distraction for me.
+Doing research, writing blog posts, along with everything else, was a major distraction for me.

 Whether it’s starting a blog or learning how to play an instrument, find something that excites you and get stuck in.
 Time will fly by without you even having a second thought about being in pain.

-3. WATCH A MOVIE
+3. Watch A Movie

-When I’m in the middle of a flare-up I get comfy, grab some snacks and binge on my favourite films or tv shows.
+When I’m in the middle of a flare-up, I get comfy, grab some snacks and binge on my favourite films or TV shows.

-I’m not a huge outdoors person, however, I’ve found that getting out into nature helps me to shift my focus to something other than how awful I feel.
+I’m not a huge outdoors person, however, I’ve found that getting out into nature helps me shift my focus to something other than how awful I feel.

-If I’m not in too much pain, I try to get out of the house even just for a few minutes.
+If I’m not in too much pain, I try to get out of the house, even just for a few minutes.

 It may just be a walk to the shops or a walk up and down my garden, but I’ve found it really helps.

 Practice some self-care and have a nice soak in the bath.
-It can be really relaxing, particularly when in pain.
+It can be relaxing, particularly when in pain.
 I like to put on some relaxing music, grab a book, add some Epsom salt or bubble bath and have a good soak.

 When you feel your chronic pain slowly trying to take over, relax and take a deep breath.